How can you learn basic photography, FAST? Free or paid online photography tutorials are definitely the answer.

 Is Digital Photography School worth it?

-I’ve personally bought some of the DPS courses myself, and while I think they are worth it, I think that SLR Lounge Premium would be a much better value for your buck.
+I’ve personally bought some of the DPS courses myself, and yes, I believe they are worth it.

 Digital Photography School Courses (Overview)